oauth-wg/oauth-browser-based-apps/draft-ietf-oauth-browser-based-apps.md

 Handling the OAuth Flow in a Service Worker {#service-worker}
 -------------------------------------------

-In an attempt to limit the attacker's ability to extract existing tokens or acquire a new set of tokens, a pattern using a [Service Worker](https://developer.mozilla.org/en-US/docs/Web/API/Service_Worker_API) has been suggested in the past.
+In an attempt to limit the attacker's ability to extract existing tokens or acquire a new set of tokens, a pattern using a Service Worker ({{serviceworker}}) has been suggested in the past.
 In this pattern, the application's first action upon loading is registering a Service Worker.
-The Service Worker becomes responsible for executing the Authorization Code flow to obtain tokens and to augment outgoing requests to the resource server with the proper access token.
+The Service Worker becomes responsible for executing the Authorization Code grant type to obtain tokens and to augment outgoing requests to the resource server with the proper access token.
 Additionally, the Service Worker blocks the client application's code from making direct calls to the authorization server's endpoints.
 This restrictions aims to target the attack payload "Acquisition and Extraction of New Tokens" ({{payload-new-flow}}).

 The sequence diagram included below illustrates the interactions between the client, the Service Worker, the authorization server, and the resource server.